 - Train, gain practice, educate yourself, try to come up with different solutions and crisis situations.

-- Decision-making and responsibility is solely on the captain - therefore, if necessary, interrupt or stop the voyage.
+- Decision-making responsibility rests solely on the captain - therefore, if necessary, interrupt or stop the voyage.

-One of our next articles will be on the most common accidents and damage to boats and on specific procedures when dealing with them.
+One of our next articles will cover the most common accidents that cause damage to boats and which specific procedures to follow when dealing with them.